codesport/blockchain-random-numbers/README.md

-## Proactive Contract Exploit Blocking: Off-Chain Auditing, NoEOAs, and Usage Throttling By IP and Wallet Addresses
+## Proactive Contract Exploit Blocking: Off-Chain Auditing, onlyEOA, and Usage Throttling By IP and Wallet Addresses

 This contract was built from the perspective of a would-be attacker hunting for exploits.
 Hence, the first course of business was permanent tracking of user activity while protecting user privacy.
 The ensuing lines of code in this section analyze this contract's security tracking schema.